TimChinye/SAD-Complaint-Management-System/task_1_design/SADD_Report.md

 ---

-## 4\.
-Appendix
+## 4. Appendix

 ### Appendix A: Refined User Stories

 This appendix contains the detailed functional requirements for the CMS, written as user stories.
-Each story follows the Connextra template (`As a..., I want..., so that...`) and is accompanied by specific, testable Acceptance Criteria written in Gherkin syntax (`Given-When-Then`).
+Each story follows the Connextra template (`As a..; I want..; so that...`) and is accompanied by specific, testable Acceptance Criteria written in Gherkin syntax (`Given-When-Then`).
 This document serves as the primary source for guiding the detailed design and implementation.

-*(Refer to the separate [./requirements/user_stories.md](./requirements/user_stories.md) file for the full content.)*
+*(Refer to the separate [./requirements/user_stories.md](./requirements/user_stories.md) file for the full content).*

 ### Appendix B: Identified Use Cases

 This appendix provides a high-level, goal-oriented overview of the system's core functionality.
-It includes a Use Case Diagram to visualize the interactions between actors and the system, and a table describing each primary use case.
+It includes a Use Case Diagram to visualise the interactions between actors and the system, and a table describing each primary use case.
 This document serves as a strategic summary, with the granular details for each use case being elaborated upon in the User Stories (Appendix A).

-*(Refer to the separate [./requirements/use_cases.md](./requirements/use_cases.md) file for the full content.)*
+*(Refer to the separate [./requirements/use_cases.md](./requirements/use_cases.md) file for the full content).*

 ### Appendix C: Architecture Decision Records Log